lukelbd/vim-scrollwrapped/README.md

 fragment, this often causes the line on which the **cursor** is positioned to get yanked up-and-down the screen.

 This plugin corrects this annoying behavior.
+If line-wrapping is disabled, this plugin has no effect.

+## Commands
+* `:WrapToggle`: Toggles wrapping on-and-off.

+## Global options
+* `g:scrollwrapped_wrap_filetypes`: Vim-list of strings specifying
+  filetypes for which we want `:WrapToggle` to be called by default.

 ## Normal mode maps
 This plugin overrides the half-page scrolling maps `<C-d>` and `<C-u>` and